RudraOp9/no-password-for-you/README.md

 <h1>🛣️ Roadmap for No password for you</h1>

-- Allowing users to customize Password.✅
+- Allowing users to customize Password.✅✅✅
-- Add feature to secure password on cloud.❌
+- Add feature to secure password on cloud.✅✅❌ (Testing needed)
-- Add themes. ❌
+- Add themes. ❌❌❌
-- Migrate to kotlin.❌
+- Migrate to kotlin.❌❌❌
-- Adding security to app.✅❌
+- Adding security to app.✅✅❌
-- Upload it to Google Play Store. ❌
+- Upload it to Google Play Store. ❌❌❌
 - And most importantly, learn more about it ! ✅

 ---